arm-out/armn.link/README.md

-A simple personal URL shortner
+A simple personal URL shortener